 - Open Source: Because it is open-source, businesses can use it for free! you can download it without worrying about your wallet.
 It’s not the end of open sourcing’s goodness; there’s also the Cassandra community, which brings together niche-specific people to discuss various elements of this massive open-source project.
-It can even be used in conjunction with other Apache projects.
+You can use this in conjunction with other Apache projects.

 - Fault Tolerance: Not only does Apache Cassandra safeguard the data, but it also stores it in several locations.
 Even if one server fails or is hacked, the user can easily recover the information from another site.
-It is entirely up to you how many replications you wish to establish, which are then activated by Cassandra’s high-level backup and recovery capabilities.
+It is entirely up to you to determine how many replications you wish to establish.
+Furthermore, the Cassandra’s high-level backup and recovery capabilities activate s these replications.

-- Highly Available: High Availability is achieved by replicating data across multiple locations and data centers, resulting in high availability.
+- Highly Available: High Availability results from replicating data across multiple locations and data centers.
 The architecture is peer-to-peer, and it is also masterless, which means that every node can read and write data.
-Data may be instantly replicated between data centers and continents because of this.
+In addition, this makes data instantly replicated between data centers and continents because of this.

 - Multi-Data Center and Hybrid Cloud Support: You can employ hybrid cloud support as well as access numerous data centers.
-Cassandra is a distributed system that allows enormous numbers of nodes to be deployed across many data centers.
+Cassandra is a distributed system that allows the deployment of enormous numbers of nodes across many data centers.

 A computer with administrative privileges.
-This can easily be achieved by running the command on a machine with Ubuntu installed on it.
+Users can easily achieve this by running the command on a machine with Ubuntu installed on it.

 Step 1: Update Your Computer